KiandaBPM/KiandaBPM.github.io/readme.md

 As you might already guessed Kianda allows you to build forms that can work together to provide a full modern digital experience.

+> [!WARNING]
+> This documentation is still in progress.
+It is incomplete and might change at any stage.